-~ State Senator Terry Gipson ~
+~ Terry Gipson ~

 Born and raised in Tyler, Texas, I am proud of my family’s history of hard work and determination.
 Encouraged to be a self-starter, I put myself through school, graduating from Texas Tech with a BFA in 1987, and Penn State with an MFA in 1991.
 To do so, I worked as a landscaper, dishwasher, cook, carpenter, painter, cafeteria manager, and scenic and lighting designer.

 I am proud of the accomplishments we have made together during my first term in office, but I know there is much more work ahead.
-I look forward to continuing our work together to make Dutchess and Putnam counties more affordable for all of us.
-Thank you for your continued support and for the opportunity to be of service to you and your family.
+I look forward to continuing our work together to make the Hudson River Valley as strong, beautiful and affordable place to live and work as possible.